cousinwil/Eeze/README.md

     * `lessc stylesheets/less/app.less > stylesheets/app.css`

 ###base.css:
+This is all the foundational css that frees you up to create your custom css.

   * Edit the imports to suit your preferences in stylesheets/less/base.less
     * Select a CSS reset or Normalize
     * Add a grid like boostrap or foundation